 A 1991 memorandum from the U. S. Department of Education to chief state school officers describes when a student might qualify for special education services under IDEA.
 According to the memo, children with ADHD may be eligible for services under the following categories, depending on their unique characteristics and identified educational needs:

 - Other health impairment.
-Most children receiving special education services for ADHD alone will likely be classified as "Other Health Impaired," since the regulations implementing IDEA now list ADD and ADHD as conditions that can make a child eligible under this category.
+Most children receiving special education services for ADHD alone will likely be classified as "Other Health Impaired," since the regulations implementing IDEA now list ADHD as a condition that can make a child eligible under this category.
 Children with ADHD may meet eligibility criteria for the "other health impairment"; category when their "heightened alertness to environmental stimuli... results in limited alertness with respect to the educational environment," impairing school performance.

 - Emotional disturbance.
 Children with ADHD sometimes have coexisting emotional and mental disorders such as bipolar disorder, behavior disorders, anxiety disorders, or depression, that can adversely affect educational performance and make them eligible for special education services.
 Characteristics of emotional disturbance under Part B include (1) an unexplained inability to learn or to form and maintain satisfactory relationships with teachers and peers, (2) inappropriate behavior and feelings, (3) general depression, and (4) physical symptoms or fears resulting from personal or school problems.